MaverickMartyn/youtube-music-desktop/README.md

 # youtube-music-desktop
-A desktop client for YouTube Music
+A desktop client for YouTube Music, with integrated lyrics from MusixMatch.